CANADA FX DEBT-C$ sags to 1-month low after soft CPI

 In Canada, worse than foreseen wholesale trade and leading indicator figures added to worries that the economy is slowing, pressured by a cooling housing sector.
 [ID:nN19260847]

-The bad news snapped a two-day rally earlier in the week spurred by the announcement of a takeover bid for Canada's Potash Corp (POT.TO: Quote) by BHP Billiton (BLT.L: Quote) (BHP.AX: Quote).
+The bad news snapped a two-day rally earlier in the week spurred by the announcement of a takeover bid for Canada's Potash Corp (POT.TO) by BHP Billiton (BLT.L) (BHP.AX).

 Canada's government bond prices were firmer after the data as investors bet the Bank of Canada would take a pass at raising interest rates, after lifting them twice since the start of June.